-We can help keep the rabies threat from re-occurring and we can help eliminate it in the rest of the world.
-Being informed about rabies is an excellent start.
-We support World Rabies Day 2018 and we bring you this educational article on the subject of rabies from our friends at EndRabiesNow.org:
+We can help keep the threat from re-occurring and we can help eliminate it in the rest of the world.
+Being informed is an excellent start.
+We support World Rabies Day 2020 and we bring you this educational article on the subject from our friends at EndRabiesNow.org:

 Rabies kills someone

 It’s 100% preventable.
 In the U.S. and many European countries, a dog bite rarely leads to death.
 But in many countries, even a superficial dog bite or scratch can lead to a disease that is nearly 100% fatal once symptoms manifest.

 This is one of the world’s oldest diseases, but remains a daily threat to millions around the world.